To have a muscular and toned body at the age of 59, Amazon billionaire Jeff Bezos regularly gets enough sleep, exercises outdoors and eats healthily.

 Studies also show that healthy sleep benefits cognitive function, mood, mental health, cardiovascular health, brain health, and metabolism.

-At a conference at the Economic Club in 2018, Bezos revealed that he regularly gets eight hours of sleep, unless he has to travel across time zones.
+During a conference at the Economic Club in 2018, Bezos revealed that he regularly gets eight hours of sleep, unless he has to travel across time zones.
 According to him, this habit helps replenish energy and improve mood.

-As his business grew more successful, Bezos became increasingly aware of the importance of sleep, especially for someone who manages a large workforce and regularly makes multimillion-dollar decisions.
+As his business grew more successful, Bezos became increasingly aware of the importance of sleep, especially for someone who manages a large workforce and regularly makes multi-million dollar decisions.

 If Amazon were still a startup with 100 employees, Bezos admits he might sacrifice sleep for the sake of growth.
 But with big profits comes big decisions and bigger bets.

-In a 2017 study published in the journal Annals of Neurology, researchers looked at the impact of sleep deprivation on daily behavior.
+In a 2017 study published in the journal Annals of Neurology, scientists looked at the impact of sleep deprivation on daily behavior.
 They found that people who slept less often made poor financial choices.
 At the beginning of the week, sleep deprivation had little effect on the volunteers’ mood.
 But as the number of sleepless nights increased, more of them made risky decisions.

 Thuc Linh (According to Insider )